 Use git bundle –all to create incremental dump files of content and copy configuration files separately.

 Would such a feature exist if cloning were enough?
 Well, I don’t think so.
-In addition, e.g. Github provides an API to create a repository backup, and in its official documentation also encourages the use of Third-party tools to do so.
+In addition, e.g. Github provides an API to create a repository backup, and its official documentation also encourages the use of third-party tools to do so.

 So why do we need Git backup?

 So now we know how clone and bundle functions works in GIT.
 We have tools that we can use to create copies, but we don’t want to do it manually every time!
 Usually, we create scripts that execute the right commands at the right time.
 For this we also need some own hosting to keep these copies.
 Simple in theory, but practice requires us to maintain these scripts constantly, which can be problematic and time-consuming, e.g. – there is a new repository